SWKS COVID-19 UPDATE Majority of area sees cases increase

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 54 new positive confirmed additional case, with an overall total to 6,034 as of Wednesday.
-Seward County added 11 positive cases to its total of 4,000.
-Grant County increased by six positive cases by Wednesday with an overall total of 1,001 while Meade County added five cases for a total of 524.
-Gray and Greeley Counties each added four cases for totals of 648 and 112, respectively.
+Ford County saw 42 new positive confirmed additional case, with an overall total to 6,076 as of Friday.
+Seward County added 14 positive cases to its total of 4,014.
+Grant and Haskell Counties each increased by eight cases on Friday for overall totals of 1,009 and 440, respectively.
+Gray County added six cases for a total of 654.
+Meade and Stevens Counties each added four cases for totals of 528 and 594, respectively.

-Scott and Stevens Counties added three cases each for totals of 623 and 590, respectively.
-Hamilton, Stanton and Wichita Counties each added two cases for totals of 215, 203 and 229, respectively.
-Kearny and Morton Counties each added one case for totals of 590 and 278, respectively.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Stanton County added three cases for a total of 206.
+Greeley and Scott Counties each added two cases for totals of 114 and 625, respectively.
+Hamilton, Lane and Wichita Counties each added one case for totals of 216, 136 and 230, respectively.
+Numbers in other southwest Kansas counties remained constant through Friday.

 The Finney County Health Department recommends practicing preventative actions such as social distancing, washing your hands regularly, and wearing a cloth face mask when in spaces where social distancing is difficult.